Collegeville/CW20/WorkshopResources/WhitePapers/SoftwareReliabilityEngineering.md

 * To develop a practice of continuous user feedback and subsequent quality improvements to the software and associated processes and artifacts impacting user and/or developer productivity.
-* To *load balance* [SRE] work in an equitable way across the development team.
+* To [load balance](#load-balancing-sre-effort) [SRE] work in an equitable way across the development team.
-* To reduce [SRE] interruptions for the team as a whole.
+* To reduce [SRE] [interruptions](#a-common-misconception-sre-is-an-interruption-to-product-development) for the team as a whole.
 * To log, track and evolve a database of [SRE] activity and effort to help inform ongoing development plans and resource allocation.
-* To identify and document escalation paths for major incidents.
+* To identify and document [escalation](#escalation-serious-incidents-and-postmortems) paths for major incidents.
 * To ensure any previously agreed upon response time is met.

 While many aspects of [SRE] are under the direct control of software developers, some (those involving *operations* and the underlying computing infrastructure) are not and involve collaboration with other teams in resolving.
-In most cases the extent of the development team's involvement in resolving *operational* issues is confined primarly to the software itself; its development, testing, release and deployment which includes installations the team directly manages, hosted binary downloads for common platforms and the tools and resources to build from sources.
+In most cases the extent of the development team's involvement in resolving *operational* issues is confined primarily to the software itself; its development, testing, release and deployment which includes installations the team directly manages, hosted binary downloads for common platforms and the tools and resources to build from sources.
 Operational issues impacting software behavior but outside of this